UMCU-RIBS/PlumPy/README.md

-Python package to analyze BCI data from Blackrock implant
+Python package to analyze BCI data from a Blackrock implant

 Python 3.10.5